microsoft/bedrock/gitops/PrivateRepositories.md

 ## SSH Keys

+**For you to utilize this approach, you must utilize, at minimum, [Fabrikate v0.15.1 or above](https://github.com/microsoft/fabrikate/releases/).**

 While Personal Access Tokens offer a reliable way to read and clone Git repositories on behalf of a user, they can become unwieldy to use in practice.
 For an Azure DevOps scenario, imagine if a component's subcomponents were spread across multiple Organizations - a user supplying a Personal Access Token would have to provide one for every organization the component depends on.
 For example, given the following component.yaml:

 ```